Andrei Vasilevskiy: Personal life

 His father, Andrei Vasilevski (born 1966), was also a goaltender who competed in the Russian Superleague as a member of Salavat Yulaev Ufa.
+His elder brother, Alexei, plays in the KHL for Salavat Yulaev Ufa.

 Vasilevskiy and his wife have one son.
 He considers himself a family man, spending time with his family when not busy with ice hockey, avoiding bars and social media.
 He has his wife's and son's names painted on his goaltender mask.

+Vasilevskiy is a passionate Eastern Orthodox Christian, belonging to the Russian Orthodox Church.
+He regularly attends Church service at the Russian Orthodox Church in Tampa and has kept a plaque of Andrew the Apostle in his dressing room stall since joining the NHL.